tpaau-17DB/cpp-logger/README.md

 You can also write directly to the buffer using `Logger::WriteToBuffer(string&)`.

 When log accumulating is enabled logs need to be "released" manually by calling `Logger::ReleaseLogBuffer()` to make them appear in the terminal.
-Please make sure to clear the log buffer after releasing it, it does not happen automatically!
+Please make sure to clear the log buffer after releasing it, it doesn't happen automatically!

 </details>